-APC wins reps seat in Ogun – The Sun Nigeria
+APC wins Reps seat in Ogun – The Sun Nigeria

-The Independent National Electoral Commission (INEC) has declared Mr Kolapo Osunsanya, of the All Progressives Congress (APC), winner of the election for Ijebu-Ode/Odogbolu/Ijebu North-East Federal Constituency in Ogun.
+Independent National Electoral Commission (INEC) has declared Kolapo Osunsanya, of All Progressives Congress (APC), winner of the election for Ijebu-Ode/Odogbolu/Ijebu North-East Federal Constituency in Ogun State.

-INEC Returning Officer, Prof. Charles Onwuka, of the Federal University of Agriculture, Abeokuta (FUNAAB), announced the results on Saturday at Ijebu-Ode Grammar School, Ijebu-Ode, collation centre of the constituency.
+INEC Returning Officer, Charles Onwuka, of the Federal University of Agriculture, Abeokuta (FUNAAB), announced the results on Saturday at Ijebu Ode Grammar School, Ijebu-Ode, collation centre of the constituency.

 Leave a Reply